 How much historical data before the trends are meaningful?

 Four weeks is the floor.
 The four-week rolling average needs four data points before the arrow stops jumping at noise.
 New products start with a two-week rolling average and expand as data accumulates.
 Twelve weeks of history is what you want for seasonal pattern detection.
 Below four weeks, the brief's job is volume and theme distribution, not direction.
+Don't show trend arrows at all until you have four weeks of data — a misleading arrow is worse than no arrow.

 What if one channel dominates volume and drowns out the others?